aws-samples/serverless-patterns/alb-path-based-route-lambda-cdk/README.md

-# AWS Service 1 to AWS Service 2
+# Application Load balancer with path-based routing and AWS Lambda target using AWS CDK .NET

 This pattern shows how to create an Application Load Balancer with path-based routing along with associated listener and target as AWS Lambda.
 Implemented in AWS CDK .NET.